sutthipongl/TimeTablePraticeNext/README.md

 ## To setup environment

 run this command
->npm install --save bootstrap react react-dom next @zeit/next-css
+>npm install --save react react-dom next @material-ui/core @material-ui/icons

 ## Some more ideas